ircam-ismm/webaudio-tutorials/scheduling/granular-synthesis.md

 scheduler.add(granular.render, audioContext.currentTime);
 ```

-If you reload the page and open the console, you should the start time of the grains displayed in the console:
+If you reload the page and open the console, you should see the start time of the grains logged into the console:

 ![scheduler-working](../assets/granular-synthesis/scheduler-working.png)